Segismondo/tinyJson/DESCRIPTION.md

 getSum : 3[µs] -> SUM: 2707874300

 ## Performance
+Tried to replace the loops with iterators.
+The intention with that approach (in case the performance would improve) was to use find_if and lambdas to make it work faster.
+After several executions it showed that this approach did not improve the performance significantly so it was discarded.

 ## Scalability
 Utilizar clases en lugar de structs para poder tener jerarquias y tener un codigo escalable (y mantenible tambien)